SyndicateProtocol/syndicate-appchains/README.md

 ## 🏗️ Architecture Overview

-Syndicate Appchains enables the creation of custom rollups that utilize a two-source chain architecture:
+Syndicate Appchains enables the creation of custom blockchains that utilize a two-source chain architecture:

 - **Sequencing Chain**: Stores transaction data and handles appchain sequencing
 - **Settlement Chain**: Manages fund bridging from/to the rollup

-This design provides cost-effective, customizable sequencing while leveraging the liquidity and security of established blockchain networks.
+This design provides cost-effective, customizable sequencing while leveraging the liquidity and security of existing blockchain networks.

 ## 🚀 Quick Start